-Food poisoning can not only occur when you eat out but may also be caused by poor hygiene practices in the home.
+Food poisoning can happen when you eat out or by poor hygiene practices at home.

 Investigating food poisoning

-If you suspect you or someone you care for may have a food borne illness, please contact us.
+If you suspect you or someone you care for may have a foodborne illness, contact us.
 Often calls from concerned members of the public are how outbreaks are first detected.

-Initially we will contact affected individuals for information.
+Initially we will contact you for information.
 In the more serious cases, we then ask more detailed questions and formal investigations may be carried out.

 If we contact you to find out more about an illness you had, we may ask the following questions:

-- Have any pets or animals that I've been in contact with been poorly?
+- have any pets or animals that you've been in contact with been ill?

-- Are you a food handler, or do you work with the young, elderly or people who are immuno-surpressed?
+- are you a food handler, or do you work with the young, elderly or people who are immuno-suppressed?